Economy of Rwanda: Before the civil war and genocide

-After the civil war and genocide
+After the genocide (1994–2005)

 The 1994 genocide destroyed Rwanda's fragile economic base, severely impoverished the population, particularly women, and eroded the country's ability to attract private and external investment.
 However, Rwanda has made significant progress in stabilizing and rehabilitating its economy.
 In June 1998, Rwanda signed an Enhanced Structural Adjustment Facility with the International Monetary Fund.
-Rwanda has also embarked upon an ambitious privatization program with the World Bank.
+Rwanda has also embarked upon an ambitious privatization programme with the World Bank.

-In the immediate postwar period—mid-1994 through 1995—emergency humanitarian assistance of more than $307.4 million was largely directed to relief efforts in Rwanda and in the refugee camps in neighboring countries where Rwandans fled during the war.
+In the immediate postwar period—mid-1994 through 1995—emergency humanitarian assistance of more than $307.4 million was largely directed to relief efforts in Rwanda and in the refugee camps in neighbouring countries where Rwandans fled during the war.
 In 1996, humanitarian relief aid began to shift to reconstruction and development assistance.

 The United States, Belgium, Germany, the Netherlands, France, the People's Republic of China, the World Bank, the UN Development Programme and the European Development Fund will continue to account for the substantial aid.
 Rehabilitation of government infrastructure, in particular the justice system, was an international priority, as well as the continued repair and expansion of infrastructure, health facilities, and schools.

-After the Rwandan Genocide, the Tutsi-led government began a major program to improve the country's economy and reduce its dependence on subsistence farming.
+After the Rwandan Genocide, the Tutsi-led government began a major programme to improve the country's economy and reduce its dependence on subsistence farming.
 The failing economy had been a major factor behind the genocide, as was overpopulation and the resulting competition for scarce farmland and other resources.
 The government focused primarily on building up its manufacturing and service industries and eliminating barriers to trade and development.

 The Government of Rwanda posted a 13% GDP growth rate in 1996 through improved collection of tax revenues, accelerated privatization of state enterprises to stop the drain on government resources, and continued improvement in export crop and food production.
 Tea plantations and factories continue to be rehabilitated, and coffee, always a smallholder's crop, is being more seriously rehabilitated and tended as the farmers' sense of security returns.
-However, the road to recovery will be slow.